tloehr/rlgagent/README.md

 }
 ```

-Content exceeding the supported display dimension (e.g. 20x4) will be ignored.
-Superfluous lines are discarded,
+Text which exceeds the supported display dimension (e.g. 20x4) will be truncated.
-exceeding lines are truncated.

 As You can see, we used template expressions in the last example like "${blue_l1}".
 These expressions refer to a
 variable [(see the next section)](#variables-and-template-expressions) and will be replaced by the bound variable